OPS-E2E-PPE/VBA-Docs/api/Word.ShapeRange.Top.md

 keywords: vbawd10.chm162857083
 f1_keywords:
 - vbawd10.chm162857083
-ms.prod: word
 api_name:
 - Word.ShapeRange.Top
 ms.assetid: 2bfa4057-2b4e-6ea6-6d0f-3efd6eb3c63d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ShapeRange.Top property (Word)

 Returns or sets the vertical position of the specified shape or shape range in points.
 Read/write **Single**.

 ## Syntax

 _expression_.**Top**

 _expression_ Required.
-A variable that represents a '[ShapeRange](Word.shaperange.md)' object.
+A variable that represents a **[ShapeRange](Word.shaperange.md)** object.

 ## Remarks

 The position of a shape is measured from the upper-left corner of the shape's bounding box to the shape's anchor.
 The **RelativeVerticalPosition** property controls whether the shape's anchor is positioned alongside the line, the paragraph, the margin, or the edge of the page.

 For a **ShapeRange** object that contains more than one shape, the **Top** property sets the vertical position of each shape.

 ## Example